 “From the first note...
 I was immediately impressed by the utter strength and clarity of her voice.”

-Potter went on to become a Top 12 finalist on season three of The X Factor, earning international praise for her rendition of Queen's "Somebody to Love."
-Her take on the classic tune, which has now reached over 24 million views on YouTube, is featured on her brand new album, Not So Black and White - released independently in 2015.
-Follow her here: @therachelpotter
+With a piece of heart having always been in country music, she left behind the "Great White Way" to find her place among the neon lights of Music City.
+Potter went on to become a Top 12 finalist on season 3 of FOX’s The X Factor, earning international praise for her country rendition of Queen's "Somebody to Love."
+Her take on the classic tune, which has now reached over 40 million views on YouTube, is featured on her solo album, "Not So Black and White.”

 Rachel enjoyed a fruitful solo career, releasing 2 solo albums, being played on CMT, multiple viral cover videos, and being written up in Billboard, Rolling Stone, and Huffington Post, to name a few.
 She has many well known collaborations with the accapella groups VoicePlay and Voctave.
 For the past 4 years, she has been touring the country as a soloist with Country Legends, a symphony concert showcasing the last century’s most iconic country music, all performed with an orchestra.

 She is now a member of the band Steel Union, a fresh country trio made up of herself, Josh Matheny and Donny Fallgatter.
 These three friends are making waves in Nashville and across the country, hooking audiences with their catchy melodies, impressive vocals, and infectious harmonies.
 Their debut, self-titled EP is available now wherever music is sold or streamed.

 Rachel resides in Nashville where she also works as a session singer, vocal coach, and headshot photographer.
 She is now playing her most important roll yet — “Mommy" to Jude.
 Follow her @therachelpotter.